Playlist for The Acousmatic Theater Hour with Jason G and Karinne - February 15, 2009

 Artist Track Album Comments

-Faust Giggy Smile Faust IV this is our theme music! for those of you what's been wondering.
+Faust Giggy Smile Favoriting Faust IV this is our theme music! for those of you what's been wondering.

-Glenn Gould The Latecomers (1969) Solitude Trilogy
+Glenn Gould The Latecomers (1969) Favoriting Solitude Trilogy

 Listener comments!